enthought/enaml/docs/source/instructional/tut_person.rst

 :py:class:`~enaml.widgets.form.Form` is a built-in container that arranges alternating child components into two columns.
-This is typically done in the way seen here with alternating ``Label:`` and widget children.
+This is typically done in the way seen here with alternating ``Label`` and widget children, though there are no restrictions on the types of widgets which can be used.
 In a form with an odd number of components, the last component spans both columns.

 :py:class:`~enaml.widgets.label.Label` is a built-in component for displaying